 My proposal is based on more than a year's worth of public meetings, outreach and input from local residents and stakeholders.

 You can read the bill by clicking HERE.

 If you've never had the chance to visit Browns Canyon, watch this video to get a sense of what the community is working to protect.

 Map for U.S. Senator Mark Udall's Bill to Create the Browns Canyon National Monument by Mark Udall

 What is in the draft "Browns Canyon National Monument and Wilderness Act of 2013"?

-• New National Monument: Designates an approximate 22,000-acre national monument that would be jointly managed by the BLM and U.S. Forest Service, in cooperation with the Colorado Division of Parks and Wildlife through the Arkansas Headwaters Recreation Area.
+Designates 22,000 acres along the Arkansas River canyon as a national monument that would be jointly managed by the Bureau of Land Management (BLM) and U.S. Forest Service, in cooperation with the state of Colorado through the Arkansas Headwaters Recreation Area (AHRA)

 Designates 10,500 acres of new wilderness within the national monument (8,000 acres of existing BLM Wilderness Study Area plus 2,500 acres of land managed by the U.S. Forest Service).

 Preserves visitor access to the area as it exists now.
 Visitors will continue to experience the new National Monument by rafting through the canyon or by driving from U.S. Highway 285 into existing recreation sites with parking, campgrounds, trails, restrooms and river access.

 - Protects Existing Legal Uses as They Are Now